banzaman/Vehicle/README.md

 ### Deployment

-This project was deploy using Render.com, there is no cl.
+This project was deployed using Render.com.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>